-Information Regarding Disclosure on Oil and Gas Reserves, Resources and Other Oil and Gas Metrics that the estimated reserves or resources will be recovered.
+Information Regarding Disclosure on Oil and Gas Reserves, Resources and Other Oil and Gas Metrics

+Unless otherwise specified, all reserve and resource estimates disclosed in this annual report are derived from the Company's independent reserve evaluation prepared by GLJ Petroleum Consultants effective December 31, 2024 (the "Reserve Evaluation").
+The reserve and resource estimates contained herein are estimates only and there is no guarantee that the estimated reserves or resources will be recovered.
 Actual oil, gas, and natural gas liquids reserves may be greater than or less than the estimates that are provided herein.
 In relation to the disclosure of estimates for individual properties, such estimates may not reflect the same confidence level as estimates of reserves and future net revenue for all properties, due to the effects of aggregation.
 The Company's belief that it will establish additional reserves over time with conversion of resources into reserves and probable undeveloped reserves into proved reserves are forward-looking statements and are based on certain assumptions and is subject to certain risks, as discussed under the heading "Forward-Looking Information and Statements".